 Instructions to the editor: please make the following changes from P98L27 to P98L36 in the subclause 9.4.2.339.2 DMG Sensing Report Header subelement in D4.0 as shown below:

-The LCI Present field indicates the presence or absence of the LCI field in the DMG Sensing Report Header subelement.
+The LCI Present field is set to 1 to indicate the presence or absence of the LCI field in the DMG Sensing Report Header subelement.
+It is set to 0 otherwise.

-The Range Present field indicates the presence or absence of the Range field in the DMG Sensing Report Header subelement.
+The Range Present field is set to 1 to indicate the presence or absence of the Range field in the DMG Sensing Report Header subelement.
+It is set to 0 otherwise.

-The AoA Present field indicates the presence or absence of the AoA field in the DMG Sensing Report Header subelement.
+The AoA Present field is set to 1 to indicate the presence or absence of the AoA field in the DMG Sensing Report Header subelement.
+It is set to 0 otherwise.

 CID 6107